skuzzle/polly/README.md

 information (*)

 ## Getting started
-Your first steps using polly are very simple, as the repository comes with everything you could ever need to build polly.
-Polly's build system is based on Apache Ant which comes shipped with checking out the polly repository.
-There is no need to install additional software.
-For each polly sub project there exists an eclipse project which can easily be
+Your first steps using polly are very simple.
+For each polly sub project there exists an eclipse project which can easily be imported:
-imported:

 Steps to get working with polly:
 * check out the repository